fakerybakery/node-monero-miner/README.md

 This tool only uses the remaining available resources, so it shouldn't slow down your machine.

+## Bugs

+Found a bug?
+Please leave an issue on GitHub!

 ## Credits

 This project is a heavily modified fork of [DutchKevv/Overhead2Crypto](https://github.com/DutchKevv/Overhead2Crypto).